Cattle traceability takes two steps forward, one step back

 U.S. CattleTrace, a cattle disease traceability initiative, began its official work in January to develop national infrastructure providing end-to-end cattle disease traceability.

-CattleTrace started as a pilot program between several private industry cattle producers and the Kansas Livestock Association.
+CattleTrace started as a pilot program between several private industry cattle producers and various ag organizations.
 The pilot project had funding from the U.S. Department of Agriculture, but CattleTrace began its official launch as a private, not-for-profit corporation to securely maintain the data it collects.

-“We want to build something that works for the industry,” said Cassie Kniebel, CattleTrace program manager.
+“We want to build something that works for the industry,” said Cassie Kniebel, the program manager for CattleTrace.

 After a few years in the pilot phase, CattleTrace expanded as more and more national partners came together to push the project to fruition.
-Now, 10 state organizations participate in Cattle Trace with 13 livestock markets, two backgrounders, 15 feed yards, and three major packers in Kansas providing the initial data to test the viability of disease traceability.
+Now, 10 state organizations participate in Cattle Trace with 13 livestock markets, 2 backgrounders, 15 feed yards, and 3 major packers providing the initial data to test the viability of disease traceability.

 What is traceability and how do we get there?